qazwsx406/startup/notes.md

 # CS 260 Notes
 These are my notes for CS260

+## Links To Submissions
+I have been working ahead and have realized that the TAs would not be able to check my work if I update the code
+on the server.
+So I have decided to host several servers each displaying the expected output.
+Below is the link for the deliverables.

+ - Startup AWS: startup-aws.hottakes260.com
+    [x] HTTPS connection working correctly
+    [x] *.startup-aws.hottakes260.com working correctly

 ## Github Repository Assignment
 I have learned how to use basic git commands.
 https://git-school.github.io/visualizing-git/